MA French and English Literature

 The Centre's literary treasures include a truly exceptional collection of early Shakespeare quartos and other early modern printed plays, and the Corson Collection of works by and about Sir Walter Scott.

-Modern literature and poetry are particularly well represented, with the W.H.
+Highlights of its holdings in modern literature and poetry include the W.H.
 Auden collection and the libraries of Lewis Grassic Gibbon, Hugh MacDiarmid and Norman MacCaig.

 Events and activities

-The Edinburgh University Students' Association (EUSA) supports more than 300 student-led societies, clubs and social enterprises, and promotes opportunities with local charities through its volunteering centre.
+The Edinburgh University Students' Association (EUSA) supports more than 300 student-led societies and clubs.
+It also promotes opportunities with local charities through its volunteering centre.

 Across the University, there are a lot of opportunities to get involved in:

-Staff and student editors publish creative writing in nine European languages – including French – in the online magazine, Babble.
-Launch nights typically include readings and performances.
+We publish creative writing in nine European languages – including French – in our online magazine, Babble.
+You can get involved in the editorial committee, and launch nights typically include readings and performances.

 In the city